TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-unit-tests-vitest.md

   }
 ```

 The spreadsheet UI calls `setViewport` whenever the visible spreadsheet area changes.
-That happens a lot when you're scrolling through a line at a time.
+That happens a lot when you're scrolling through a spreadsheet a row at a time.

 The UI is notified whenever the content changes.
 This happens twice during `setViewport`.
 At the start we mark the content as stale.
 The UI can display a loading status if it wants.
 Once the data has loaded we mark the content as complete (or unavailable) and notify the UI so it can update itself.